jwareservices/Jware-Objectbase/README.md

 Also documentation is coming, I try to doc as I go...but that does not always go as planned.

-If you have any suggestions or comments please email me at: paul@jwareservices.com
+If you have any suggestions or comments please email me at: jwareservices@gmailcom

 I'd love to hear from anyone about this project.